morning/noon//afternoon/evening: hand-coloured prints 1745/46

 the glowing sky of a setting sun

 1702: Publication of Theory of the Moon's Motion by Isaac Newton, "which will be of prodigious use in navigation", in the opinion of Edmond Halley.
 1704: Publication of Opticks, by Isaac Newton.
 1709: Bishop Berkeley published A New Theory of Vision.
 1715: Publication of Linear Perspective by Dr Brooke Taylor.
 Publication of Elements of Astronomy, translated by Jean-Theophilus Desaguliers.
 After an early childhood in Guernsey, Desaguliers moved with his father to London, where he became an esteemed protégé of Isaac Newton.
 By 1715 he was established in Westminster, where he gave public lectures on mechanics, hydrostatics and optics.
 He was the virtual founder of C18th English Freemasonry.

 By about 1720 Peter Monamy had moved to Westminster from London Bridge.

-he made many excursions towards the coasts and seaports of England to improve himself from nature
+excursions towards the coasts and seaports of England to improve himself from nature

 and those observations for his further improvement